 - Explain the distribution of electrons in Bohr’s model of an atom.

 - State the position of hydrogen in the modern periodic table.

 - At a constant temperature, a gas at a pressure of 750 mm of mercury occupies a volume of 100 cm3.
 If the volume is decreased by 40%, then find the new pressure.

 - 2.5 dm3 of dry nitrogen gas is collected at a temperature of 27°C and a pressure of 740 mm of mercury.
 Find the volume of the gas at STP.

 - Which chemicals are responsible for the depletion of the ozone layer?
 Explain in detail.

 Benefits of solving ICSE Class 9 Chemistry Important Questions

 - It will help students to analyze their preparation and to improve their weak points.

-- Solving it will make them feel confident while writing the Chemistry exam.
+- Solving the ICSE Important Questions will make them feel confident while writing the Chemistry exam.

 - It makes the revision part easier and quicker.